Foot Bump on Top of the Foot

 Seeking surgery

 Not perhaps where you want to go but sometimes surgery is the best way to resolve matters permanently.
 You should seek out a foot surgeon (podiatric or orthopaedic).
-Check they are registered with the HCPC or GMC.
+Check they are registered with the HCPC or GMC (in the UK).
 Here’s a summary of my experience and some things I would tell a patient before surgery.

 An operation

 • Although bump surgery can be very effective, wounds can take time to heal.
-You can expect the skin to heal from 10-21 days before it is relatively strong to get back into shoes.
-Sensations may vary after surgery, numbness or local sensitivity.
+The skin will recover from 10-21 days before it is relatively strong enough to get back into shoes.
+Sensations may vary after surgery, including numbness or local sensitivity.

 • The good news is that the surgery works and it is effective.

-• The bad news is that the joint may be less stable and if you have existing degeneration in the joint movement made, making the joint freer may worsen matters.
-This means a second surgery to stiffen and fix the problem.
-This does not happen very often.
+• The bad news is that the joint may be less stable, and if you have existing degeneration in the joint movement, making the joint freer may worsen matters.
+This means a second surgery to stiffen and fix the problem, which does not happen very often.

-Thanks for reading ‘Bump on top of the foot’ by David Tollafield
+Thanks for reading ‘Bump on Top of the Foot’ by David R. Tollafield.